OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-04-Authentication-and-Secure-Communication-Failures.md

 ## Example Attack Scenarios

+Ideas to explore (TBD):
-Use of plaintext protocols (i.e. HTTP, FTP)
+- Use of plaintext protocols (i.e. HTTP, FTP)
-Diverging from best practice (e.g. no validation of certificate, hard-coded secret)
+- Diverging from best practice (e.g. no validation of certificate, hard-coded secret)

 ### Scenario #1